LarsNorlander/dev-diary/README.md

 ### 7:56 AM

 For the most part I just got to create the base project and look at how the sample works.
 I'll do more work later.

+### 6:59 PM

+So at this point, I've completed all the test cases but haven't really fully done the designs.
+So at this point, I'm gonna style it up.
+I haven't done much projects though, but I think I have an idea.